lTheon/iTheon-New-Tasks-Addon/README.md

 [JohnMcClane161](https://github.com/JohnMcClane161) - Russian translation and typos fix<br>
 El_Rosarino - Spanish translation

-v.0.1.1
+v0.1.1
 - Add MCM config for tasks replayability and auto-assignment (currently only one task is auto-assigned)

-v 0.1.0: There has to be some point where I start versioning it, so why not start right now.
+v0.1.0: There has to be some point where I start versioning it, so why not start right now.
 At this point the mod introduces 13 new tasks